 After googling, I came to know, the error triggered due to improper locale variables.
 Set the locale variables and re-run.

-You can also install the Certbot via apt installer.
+You can also install the Certbot via the apt installer.

 apt-get install letsencrypt